About the Film

 PRESENTATION CREDIT

 The Renée Crown Honors Program provided funding for the majority of project costs and supplied advice that sparked new ideas from start to finish.
-The programs intersectional learning opportunities encouraged this project to dig deep and be polished while still being personal.
+The program's intersectional learning opportunities encouraged the content and impact of this project to dig deep and far.
 They also proved to be a consistent supporter in sharing this film with others and recognizing its significance.

-Lauren Walter makes a debut with her original, "Tomorrow", in the film.
+Lauren Walter makes a debut with their original, "Tomorrow", in the film.
 The song was exchanged for $1.
 Lauren is one of Kylie's fantastically cool siblings.

 The film also features various Artlist artists: Paper Planes, Ziv Moran, Greg McKay, Low Light, Lance Conrad, Assaf Ayalon, LUMINAR, LiQWYD, Muted, Russo, Katrina Stone and Rex Banner.
 YouTube Music artist Ann Annie is also featured.